Dommcat/reading-notes/README.md

 # Reading Notes Journal

-This site is a collection of reading notes
+*This site is a collection of reading notes from Code 102 to Code 401**

 ## Code 102 Class Notes

-## 102 Table of Contents
+## Table of Contents

 1. [Class 1](102/class1.md)
 2. [Class 2](102/class2.md)